ReactVision/viro/README.md

 # Documentation

-Currently all documentation is hosted on the old [Viro Media](http://docs.viromedia.com/) website.
-If you'd like to help us with migrating here to the Viro Community github, please [get in touch](https://discord.gg/H3ksm5NhzT)!
+The documentation is found [here](https://viro-community.readme.io/docs/overview).
+Currently, the documentation is migrated with issues to code samples and broken links.
+If you would like to help fix these issues, either submit an edit or [get in touch](https://discord.gg/H3ksm5NhzT)!

 # FAQ